nyxxxxx/VueTutorial/README.md

 # This is a basic Vue tutorial with vite 4.0

-[TOC]
+### Before Starting
+This tutorial assumes a basic knowledge of HTML, JS, and CSS.

 ### Start
-Intall the necessary npm packages if this is the first time you start this example repository.
+Install the necessary npm packages if this is the first time you start this example repository.
-**Notice that Node.js is required to be installed.**
+**Note: Node.js is required to be installed.**
 ```
 cd your_path/VueTutorial
 npm install